-A way of dealing with outliers.
+A technique for minimizing the impact of outliers.
 Winsorizing involves setting the tail values of an particular attribute to some specified value.
 For example, for a 90% Winsorization, the bottom 5% of values are set equal to the minimum value in the 6th percentile, while the upper 5% are set equal to the maximum value in the 95th percentile.